Matt-Welland/Matt-Welland/README.md

 # 👋 Hi, I’m @Matt-Welland
-I develop using industry standard coding languages including PHP, React, JavaScript and SaSS just to scratch the surface.
+I'm a full-stack developer proficient in industry-standard programming languages, including PHP JavaScript, and Sass.

-I create bespoke CMS experiences for my clients using platforms such as Drupal, Wordpress & WooCommerce.
+My expertise lies in crafting customized CMS experiences for clients, utilizing platforms such as Drupal, WordPress, and WooCommerce.

-I love looking at new technologies and I'm open to learning new technologies!
+I have a passion for exploring emerging technologies and am enthusiastic about continually expanding my skill set.

 ## ❤️‍🔥 Languages I love
 Here are the coding Libraries I've learnt and have used or am currently using daily:

 - PHP (Which also includes: Twig, Composer)
 - JavaScript (Which also includes: Vanilla, ReactJS, jQuery, NodeJS, npm)
 - CSS (Which also includes: Sass, Less, BEM Naming Convension)